 Smoking

 If you do nothing else for your heart health, quitting smoking is the most important thing.
 Easier said than done, right?
 Look for a smoking cessation program or talk to your doctor about using medication to quit.
-The American Heart Association Website has information on
+The American Heart Association Website has information on 5 Steps to Quit Smoking and Vaping as well.

 If you don’t smoke, the biggest thing you can do is start moving.